-The remaining chapters of The Condensed Chapter of the Root Tantra deal with:
+The remaining chapters of The Condensed Chapters of the Root Tantra deal with:

-3. The ritual for collecting the syllables of the three Vajrabhairava mantras
+- the ritual for collecting the syllables of the three Vajrabhairava mantras,

-4. The arising of Vajrabhairava from voidness and then Manjushri, as in the sadhana, with the full description of the visualization of the full Vajrabhairava (single deity), with mention of recitation of the mantra 300,000 times for the short retreat
+- the arising of Vajrabhairava from voidness and then Manjushri, as in the sadhana, with the full description of the visualization of the full Vajrabhairava (single deity), with mention of recitation of the mantra 300,000 times for the short retreat,

-5. Instructions for painting the full single-deity Vajrabhairava, with a repeat of the full description of the deity as well as of the charnel grounds (cemetaries)
+- instructions for painting the full single-deity Vajrabhairava, with a repeat of the full description of the deity as well as of the charnal grounds (cemetaries),

-6. Instructions for accomplishing various extremely forceful actions against harmful beings through fire pujas
+- instructions for accomplishing various extremely forceful actions against harmful beings through fire pujas,

 The Three Chapter Explanatory Tantra contains:

-2. Rituals for transforming closely bonding substances into a potion for gaining various powers
+- rituals for transforming closely bonding substances into a potion for gaining various powers,

 Secrecy in Tantra